-Our pipeline Destiny Pharma is focused on markets restricted or blocked by antibiotic resistance.
+Our pipeline Focused on markets restricted or blocked by antibiotic resistance.

-Destiny Pharma's XF drug pipeline includes a number of preventative and therapeutic projects at clinical and pre-clinical development stages and a portfolio of additional patent-protected assets available to enter in-house development and/or partnership collaborations.
+Destiny Pharma's XF drug pipeline includes several preventative and therapeutic projects at clinical and pre-clinical development stages utilising a portfolio of additional patent-protected XF assets that are available to enter in-house development and/or partnership collaborations.